-Growing up listening to Johnny Cash and Elvis Presley on her grandparent’s record player, as well as listening to her parents’ favorite artist Bruce Springsteen, Afton has had a very diverse but successful set of musical influences.
-Claiming her music to be a mix between Miranda Lambert and Taylor Swift, Afton admires and has been influenced by many of the powerful and awesome artists in country music today.
+Growing up listening to Johnny Cash and Elvis Presley on her grandparent’s record player and listening to her parents’ favorite artist Bruce Springsteen, Afton has had a very diverse but successful set of musical influences.
+Claiming her music to be a mix between Miranda Lambert and Taylor Swift, Afton admires and has been influenced by many powerful and awesome country music artists today.
 Eric Church, Tim McGraw, Kenny Chesney, and especially the women in country music like Miranda Lambert, Carrie Underwood, Kacey Musgraves, Dolly Parton, and Kelsea Ballerini are just some of her biggest influences, both old and new.
-Afton has studied and implemented their ability to write and perform light, fun hearted songs, as well as “kick ass” songs, and deep, emotional, soul touching songs.
+Afton has studied and implemented their ability to write and perform light, fun-hearted songs, as well as “kick-ass” songs, and deep, emotional, soul-touching songs.

 Afton’s ability to write and perform has led her to be voted “Best Teen Songwriter” and “Best Country Songwriter” at the 2013 Indie Music Channel Songwriting Competition.
 Afton was also named “Best Female Teen Artist” and won “Best Teen Album” for her album Stay with Me, at the 2014 Indie Music Channel Annual Awards Ceremony.
 Afton has also performed in front of an audience of over 30,000 people at Safeco Field and has opened for Josh Thompson, Kelsea Ballerini and Drake White.
 Afton performed at Century Link Field for radio pre function events for two Kenny Chesney concerts as well.
 Afton was awarded “Best EP Alternative Rock/Country” for her I Want a Truck EP and Sunset Trucks had “I Want a Truck” featured throughout western Washington in their TV and radio advertisements.

 Working with those who believe in her, she continues to build her team and reach her goals.
 To say Afton Prater has lofty goals is an understatement.
 In the next five to ten years, Afton hopes to be performing at CMA fest, and she says, “The Grammys would be incredible!”
-Overall, Afton hopes to be “living in Nashville”, “impacting and influencing people and fans” with her music, “writing songs nonstop”, and “meeting new musicians and fans all the time.”
-Simply put, as a young female country music artist who works every day to achieve her dreams and reach her goals, Afton continues to “Dream big!”
+Overall, Afton hopes to continue pursuing her dream in music city, impacting and influencing people with her music, writing songs nonstop, and meeting new musicians.
+Simply put, as a young female country music artist who works every day to achieve her dreams and reach her goals, Afton continues to dream big!